There have been several high-profile fines since the GDPR (General Data Protection Regulation) took effect five years ago this May.

 This is particularly true if your organisation sees an increase in security threats or if you’re unhappy with the way threats are being addressed, as it shows that current measures aren’t adequate.

 When you consider each of these issues, it’s clear that there’s no single answer for how much organisations should spend on GDPR compliance.
 A better question is ‘how do you know you’re spending enough?’

-Many organisations calculate how much to spend by allocating a certain percentage of their data protection budget.
+Many organisations calculate how much to spend by allocating a certain percentage of their cyber security budget.

 Still getting to grips with the GDPR?

-For these organisations, it’s clearly jumping the gun to talk about the cost of maintaining compliance, as they still need to implement the GDPR’s requirements.
+For many organisations, it’s too early to talk about the cost of maintaining GDPR compliance, as they still need to implement its requirements.

-But when it looked at organisations that had already completed their compliance preparations, it found that 88% spent more than $1 million and 40% spent more than $10 million.
+But when it comes to the cost of maintaining GDPR compliance, it found that 88% spend more than $1 million and 40% spend more than $10 million.